November has been a huge month for the streaming services industry, as the two biggest new services in this growing industry have now landed!

 Disney Plus is going after a family audience with its content.
-Here’s a look at what will be available, in terms of exclusive shows and movies, for the November 12 launch date
+Here’s a look at original content so far:

 - Noelle – a Christmas movie starring Anna Kendrick as the daughter of Santa Claus.
 The movie also stars Bill Hader.